An Adaptive Parameter-free and Projection-free Restarting Level Set Method for Constrained Convex Optimization Under the Error Bound Condition: Restarting Level Set Method

 \emph{An upper bound on $D$:} We claim that for any $k=0,1,\dots, \tilde K-1$,

 and for any $k^*=0,1,\dots, \tilde K$,

 We formally prove these claims in Lemma~\ref{lem:BoundDkk'} and Lemma~\ref{lem:BoundDk'k'} in the Appendix.
-From the above inequalities it follows that the total number of desirable restarts can be bounded by
+From the above inequalities, it follows that the total number of desirable restarts can be bounded by

-The bound~\eqref{eq:total.complexity} then can be obtained by multiplying \eqref{eq:boundonC} and \eqref{eq:boundonD}. \Halmos\endproof
+The bound~\eqref{eq:total.complexity} then can be obtained by multiplying \eqref{eq:boundonC} and \eqref{eq:boundonD}. \BlackBox

 The key remaining question to implement Algorithm \ref{algo:RestartingLS} is the following: What $\mathtt{fom}$ satisfies Assumption \ref{assum:FOM} and what is $n^{\mathtt{fom}}$?
-In the following sections, we will present different $\mathtt{fom}$s that satisfy Assumption \ref{assum:FOM} for the non-smooth and smooth problems and provide a total iteration complexity for each case.
+In the following sections, we will present different $\mathtt{fom}$s that satisfy Assumption \ref{assum:FOM} for the non-smooth and smooth problems and provide a total complexity bound for Algorithm~\ref{algo:RestartingLS} under each case.

-\section{First order subroutines}
+\section{First Order Subroutines}

 In this section, we provide two different first order methods ($\mathtt{fom}$s) for smooth and non-smooth problems that can be used as subroutines in Algorithm \ref{algo:RestartingLS} to solve $\min_{\bx\in\X}\Pc(\bx; r)$.
-In particular, when the functions $f_i$, $i = 0,1,\ldots,m$ defining $\Pc(\bx; r)$ are non-smooth, we use the standard subgradient descent (SGD) method as an $\mathtt{fom}$ which is an optimal algorithm for solving general non-smooth problems.
-When the functions $f_i$, $i = 0,1,\ldots,m$ are smooth, we still require to solve minimization of a non-smooth function since $\Pc(\bx; r)$ is non-smooth because of the $\max\{\cdot\}$ operator in its definition.
-In this case, we discuss the smoothing technique in \cite{beck2012smoothing,lin2018feasiblelevel, nesterov2005smooth} to obtain a smooth approximation of $\Pc(\bx; r)$ and then solve this approximation using Nesterov's accelerated gradient method introduced in~\cite{nesterov2013gradient} which results in a better convergence result.
-We show these well-known methods satisfy Assumption~\ref{assum:FOM}.
-Since all $\mathtt{fom}_k$, $k = 0,1, \ldots,\tilde K$ follow the same steps, we drop the index $k$ in $\bx_k^{(t_k)}$ and $r_k$ used in the first order methods described in this section to simplify our notations.
+In particular, when the functions $f_i$, $i = 0,1,\ldots,m$ defining $\Pc(\bx; r)$ are non-smooth, we use the standard subgradient method as an $\mathtt{fom}$, which is an optimal algorithm for solving general non-smooth problems.
+When the functions $f_i$, $i = 0,1,\ldots,m$ are smooth, we still need to solve the minimization of a non-smooth function since $\Pc(\bx; r)$ is non-smooth because of the $\max\{\cdot\}$ operator in its definition.
+In this case, we discuss the accelerated proximal linear method~\citep{CompositionsofConvexandSmooth}, which is an extension of proximal gradient algorithm by~\citet{beck2009fast} and~\citet{nesterov_nonsmoothminimization}.
+This algorithm harnesses the inherent smoothness of the functions enclosed within the max operator and yields a better convergence result.